 Do not reduce your number of visits without speaking to your maternity team first.

-Provided someone isn’t ill or showing any symptoms of coronavirus in levels (Tiers) 0 to 2, you can have one person accompany you to antenatal appointments and scans.
+Provided someone isn’t ill or showing any symptoms of coronavirus in levels (Tiers) 0 to 1, you can have one person accompany you to antenatal appointments and scans.
 One additional visitor may also be able to attend with you.
 In tier 2, one person can accompany you to all appointments.

 In Tiers 3 to 4, one person can accompany you to the booking scan, 20-week scan and any emergency appointments to support you.

 All arrangements are subject to local risk assessments and physical distancing.